-We spend the weeks together in a stunning villa in the Oltrarno district of Florence.
+We spend the weeks together in a furnished apartment in the Oltrarno district of Florence.
 Language, art and scholarship merge fluently in an atmosphere of intellectual freedom and interdisciplinary exchange.
-Our days consist of reviewing Latin grammar and reading the great authors of Latin literature, exploring the historical treasures of Florence, and taking trips to the churches and monuments of Siena or other nearby places of interest.
+Our days consist of reviewing Latin grammar and reading the great authors of Latin literature, exploring the historical treasures of Florence, and taking trips to the churches and monuments of Milan, Siena, Rome or other nearby places of interest.
 The evenings feature Italy’s many cultural, leisure and culinary offerings.

-There is one free day scheduled per week when students may choose to experience Florence on their own (with advance parental permission), or rest at the villa.
+One free day is scheduled for students who choose to experience Florence on their own (with advance parental permission), or rest at our apartment.

-The end date of the July 2-16 session of this course is coordinated to allow students to optionally continue with Reading Latin + Ancient History course in Rome from July 18-30.
+The end date of the July 4-17 session of this course is coordinated to allow students to optionally continue with the Calder Classics Reading Latin + Ancient History course in Rome from July 18-30.

 Dive into Italy’s Art, Culture and History